Enter Bird's Name in Search Box:

 |5" 12.7cm||7.25" 18.4cm||0.46 oz 13g||Vireonidae||Vireo crassirostris|

-Distribution: Native to a number of Caribbean islands and the islands of Bahama appears to have the largest population of this vireo species.
-Is a regular visitor to the Atlantic side of Florida and is considered as a vagrant.
+Distribution: It is native to a number of Caribbean islands and the Bahama islands appear to have the largest population of this vireo species.
+It is a regular visitor to the Atlantic side of Florida and is considered a vagrant.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.